What happens to mortgage rates in a recession?

 Is a recession good for mortgage rates?

 If you are looking to buy your first home or remortgage onto a new mortgage deal, a recession can be a good thing if it results in lower mortgage rates.
 Locking in a low interest rate during a recession can be a smart move.
-Not only will your monthly costs be more affordable during a time of stretched budgets, but locking in for longer could allow you to benefit from a lower rate even when interest rates begin to rise again once the economy starts recovering.
+Not only will monthly costs be more affordable during a time of stretched budgets, but locking in for longer could allow you to benefit from a lower rate even when interest rates begin to rise again once the economy starts recovering.

 Of course, recessions impact people differently, and while lower mortgage rates can help some buyers, they're not a solution for everyone facing financial challenges.